 What the Format Delivers

 The izakaya model, when executed with the sourcing discipline that a French kitchen context demands, produces something that neither pure Japanese nor pure French cooking arrives at alone.
 French producers supply ingredients that Japanese technique handles differently from classical French preparation: the fat structures, the temperature approaches, the relationship between salt and acid all shift.
-Chef Robert Compagnon works within that intersection, and the 11th is probably the right neighbourhood for it , a dining public that is sceptical of concept but receptive to execution.
+Chef Robert Compagnon works within that intersection, and the 11th is probably the right neighbourhood for it, a dining public that is sceptical of concept but receptive to execution.

 The format also means the meal is not structured around a single decision made at booking.
 Dishes arrive, drinks inform the next order, the evening extends or contracts according to how it feels.
-This is not the Paris of L'Ambroisie, where a meal is an event planned in advance and priced at the leading of the market.
+This is not the Paris of L'Ambroisie, where a meal is an event planned in advance and priced at the top of the market.
 It is closer to the Paris that the 11th has always represented: food taken seriously without being made solemn.

-For broader context on how French culinary tradition operates across registers and regions, the multi-generational households of French gastronomy , Troisgros in Ouches, Paul Bocuse in Collonges-au-Mont-d'Or, Bras in Laguiole, and Auberge de l'Ill in Illhaeusern , illustrate the classical weight that Paris-based izakaya is implicitly in conversation with, even when working against its conventions.
-Elsewhere in France, mountain-adjacent precision cooking at places like Flocons de Sel in Megève and coastal sourcing at Mirazur in Menton demonstrate how seriously French kitchens treat ingredient provenance , a standard that Le Rigmarole's format quietly inherits.
+For broader context on how French culinary tradition operates across registers and regions, the multi-generational households of French gastronomy, Troisgros in Ouches, Paul Bocuse in Collonges-au-Mont-d'Or, Bras in Laguiole, and Auberge de l'Ill in Illhaeusern, illustrate the classical weight that Paris-based izakaya is implicitly in conversation with, even when working against its conventions.
+Elsewhere in France, mountain-adjacent precision cooking at places like Flocons de Sel in Megève and coastal sourcing at Mirazur in Menton demonstrate how seriously French kitchens treat ingredient provenance, a standard that Le Rigmarole's format quietly inherits.

 Hours, Access, and Timing